 When you’re looking for a quick art lesson to do in one art session that requires just a few supplies and maximum student engagement, you can’t beat a watercolor resist.
-Here is a simple drawing and painting project to do this Spring with children of all ages.
+Here is a simple drawing and painting project, Watercolor Tulips, to do this Spring with children of all ages.

 What You’ll Need:

-Using the drawing guide included in the PDF (download below), follow these instructions to create a tulip in a vase:
+Using the drawing guide included in the PDF (download below), follow these instructions to create watercolor tulips in a vase:

 1. Draw a slightly curved line for the base of the vase near the bottom of the paper.
 Draw two lines for the sides of the vase.
 Tip: Drawing from the bottom up offers kids a better chance of drawing a large enough vase.

 2. Make sure the vase is as tall as your hand.
 Place your hand over your vase.
 Make a dot at the top of your fingers.
 Draw the top of the vase there.

 3. On the top half of the paper, draw 3-5 letter “U’s”.
 This are the beginnings of the tulips.
 Make sure each tulip has space around it.